 They say that abs are made in the kitchen, but that doesn't mean you can forget about training them.
-Like any other muscle group, the abdominals need to be worked in a variety of ways, including weighted exercises for definition and stabilization exercises for overall core strength.
+Like any other muscle group, they need to be worked in a variety of ways, including weighted ab exercises for definition and stabilization exercises for overall core strength.

 Evlution Nutrition-sponsored athlete Emily Plajer created this circuit for all you folks out there who want abs that amaze onstage, at the beach, or in your selfies.